ultraseedbox/USB-Docs/UltraSeedbox Slot Access Methods/UltraSeedbox Control Panel (UCP)/UltraSeedbox Control Panel Tour.md

 The UltraSeedbox's Control Panel (UCP) is your one-stop, easy panel to managing your UltraSeedbox slot.
+Here, you can easily set your slot access credentials, managing and accessing your apps.

-This short guide will walk you through the following:
+This short guide will walk you through the UltraSeedbox Control Panel.

-* Logging into your USB Control Panel
-* Resetting your password
-* Setting Up Access Details
-* Installing apps

 ***

 ## Accessing the Control Panel